Chuck Schumer: Political style

 Schumer's propensity for publicity is the subject of a running joke among many commentators.
 He has been called an "incorrigible publicity hound".
-Bob Dole once quipped that "the most dangerous place in Washington is between Charles Schumer and a television camera"; Barack Obama joked that he brought the press to a banquet as his "loved ones".
+Bob Dole once quipped, "the most dangerous place in Washington is between Charles Schumer and a television camera"; Barack Obama joked that Schumer brought the press to a banquet as his "loved ones".
 Schumer often schedules media appearances on Sundays.
 Some have cited his use of media as a successful way to raise a politician's profile nationally and among his constituents.
 Schumer has appeared on The Daily Show seven times.

 In Washington, Schumer has been a lead consensus-builder on the difficult issues of health care, immigration, and financial regulation.

-As chair of the Joint Congressional Committee on Inaugural Ceremonies for the Second Inauguration of Barack Obama, Schumer played a key role in organizing the event, gave the opening speech and served as master of ceremonies.
+As chair of the Joint Congressional Committee on Inaugural Ceremonies for the second inauguration of Barack Obama, Schumer played a key role in organizing the event, gave the opening speech and served as master of ceremonies.
 A photograph of a smiling Schumer peering from behind Malia Obama as Obama took the oath of office went viral and became a meme.
 Although it was called a "photobomb", it was not technically one as he was standing in the correct place.
 The Huffington Post quipped, "clearly, inauguration day belonged to Chuck Schumer."

+Schumer has long claimed that his political decisions are guided by an imaginary middle-class couple, Joe and Eileen Bailey (initially O'Reilly), swing voters living in the Long Island suburb of Massapequa; he described them in his 2007 book Positively American.
+They were the focus of a 2025 segment on Last Week Tonight in which John Oliver mocked the idea of the Baileys and criticized Schumer for using them as guidance.
+Pointing out that Schumer has claimed that the Baileys had either voted for Trump or abstained from voting for president since 2016, Oliver criticized Schumer for attempting to tailor Democratic policy toward right-wing suburban voters like the Baileys while alienating other parts of the Democratic base and additional non-voters in the process.